5antos/Processing/SlingShot/README.md

 <h1>📜 Description</h1>

-Visual representation of a slingshot with the purpose of shooting birds with stones.
+Visual and playable representation of a slingshot with the purpose of shooting birds with stones.

 _Poor birds._